 - 1. NIP will conduct a Quick Application Check.
 This process involves reviewing the completion, eligibility, and accuracy of the application--not the quality.
 Applications that are missing information or report inaccurate information will be denied. - 2.
-NIP and other County staff will form a Review Committee, a roster of non-biased, qualified staff members to review the quality of your application.
-Reviewing the quality of an application includes approving or denying the application based on the score tallied in the Score Criteria Rubric.
-Members of the Review Committee record their individual scores.
-All scores are then averaged to be the application's final score.
+NIP and other County staff will form the Review Committee, (non-biased, qualified staff members) to review the quality of your application.
+Reviewing the quality of an application includes approving or denying the application based on the score tallied in the Score Criteria.
+Members of the Review Committee will record their individual scores.
+All scores are then averaged to be the project's final score.

 - 3. Council Review Council will get the final say on awarding/denying applicants.
-Council will notify NIP of their decisions in Spring/Summer 2022. - 4.
+Council will notify NIP of their decisions in Spring/Summer 2024. - 4.
 Wait for Award Packet or Denial Letter - a.
-NIP Staff will contact the designated applicant contact person to inform them of their awarded/denied status (by email/mail-out) by Mid-July 2022. - b.
-Award Packet includes: Award Letter, Grant Agreement & Check Request Form, Volunteer Hours Form (optional), Expenditure Form, and Post Implementation Review (optional) - c.
-Denial Letters will include the reason for why the applicant was not awarded.
+NIP Staff will contact the designated applicant contact person to inform them of their awarded/denied status (by email/mail-out) by July 15th, 2024. - b.
+Award Packet includes: Award Letter, Grant Agreement & Check Request Form, Expenditure Form, and Post Implementation Review (optional) - c.
+Denial Letters will include the reason why the applicant was not awarded.
 Applicants that are denied are encouraged to apply next fiscal year. - 5.
 Grant Agreement & Check Request Form - a.
 Grantee will thoroughly read and sign the Grant Agreement & Check Request Form - b.
-Submit the form to NIP Staff between July 1st, 2021 and September 1st, 2022. - i.
+Submit the form to NIP Staff between July 1st, 2024 and September 30th, 2024. - i.
 Direct deposit is not available for this grant. - c.
 Allow up to 30 business days for your check request to process.
 If you do not receive a notice of your check within 30 business days, contact NIP Staff. - 6.
 Pick up check - a.
 NIP Staff will notify the Grantee when the check is ready to be picked up. - i.
-Checks cannot be mailed. - ii.
-Checks will be picked up at the Planning & Development window on the 1st Floor.
+Checks cannot be mailed. - Checks will be picked up at the Planning & Development counter on the 1st Floor of 2020 Hampton Street.